LiteracyBridge/dashboard-scripts/AWS-LB/reports/reportHelpers/README.txt

 that's useful.
 (It is not needed as of this writing.)

 By the time these scripts have all been included, the psql script should be ready to produce the reports.
-These helpers can defined views, create temporary tables, whatever they need to do for the setup.
+These helpers can define views, create temporary tables, whatever they need to do for the setup.

 The contents of the projectQueries.list and globalQueries.list files are assumed to be the